Squarespace/base-template/collections/README.md

 This is the default view of every collection and shows all posts in that collection.
 For example, `blog.list` templates a list of blog posts.

-Each `.list` template will have access to the top level `collection` key in its context.
-This will contain data attributes relevant to the collection.
-To discover those attributes, visit any existing blog or gallery page using the `?format=json-pretty` query parameter.
+Each `.list` template will have access to the top level `items` key in its context.
+This is a list of all the items in the collection.
+To explore the context for a collection list view, visit any existing blog or gallery page using the `?format=json-pretty` query parameter.
+(For example, [http://base-template.squarespace.com/blog?format=json-pretty](http://base-template.squarespace.com/blog?format=json-pretty))

 ### Collection Item Views (collection.item)

 Item views are templates for the individual pages of a collection.
 Example: blog.item templates a single blog post page.

 Each `.item` template will have access to the `item` key in its context.
 This will contain data attributes relevant to that item.
-To discover those attributes, visit any existing blog post or gallery image page using the `?format=json-pretty` query parameter.
+To explore the context for a collection item view, visit any existing blog post or gallery image page using the `?format=json-pretty` query parameter.

 ### Further Reading